nternetinspired/avenda/README.md

 # Avenda
 The website of Avenda Burnell Walsh, artist, actor, illustrator, publisher.
-All content, copy and images, are copyright of Avenda Burnell-Walsh and all rights are reserved.
+All content, copy and images, are copyright of Avenda Burnell Walsh and all rights are reserved.